-Sourcing a free request for a proposal template doesn't have to be complicated-and neither does your actual RFP.
+Sourcing a template for your RFP doesn't have to be complicated-and neither does your actual RFP.
 This will certainly depend on what type of product or services you need.

 This is a good basis for a general RFP template: